ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 International students without financial need may be eligible for merit-based institutional scholarships.

-North Country Community College Room, Board, Fees, and More
+North Country Community College Living Expenses, Fees, and More

-Tuition is not the only cost of attending college; there are other costs associated with college, like room and board, facility fees, and books and supplies.
+In addition to the cost of tuition, there are other costs associated with college, like room and board, facility fees, and books and supplies.
 Let's take a look at what impacts these costs, and what to expect at North Country Community College.

 House and Food Costs at North Country Community College

 Housing and campus dining at North Country Community College is $11,300 a year.
-This covers the cost of living in dorms or other on-campus housing, plus a dining plan that enables you to eat all or some of your meals the North Country Community College's on-campus cafeterias and dining halls.
+This includes the cost of living in dorms or other on-campus housing, plus a dining plan that allows you to eat all or some of your meals the North Country Community College's on-campus cafeterias and dining facilities.

-How Much Do Books Cost at North Country Community College?
+Cost of Books at North Country Community College

-The Cost of Transportation at North Country Community College
+Planes, Trains, and Automobiles: Transportation costs at North Country Community College

 The cost of transportation in college depends on a few key factors.
-Will you take a subway, car or an airplane to get to school?
-Is on-campus parking free, or will you need to budget for parking?
-Is the campus small enough that you can easily walk from class-to-class??
-Do you plan to bring a car or will you need to use public transportation?
-All of these questions can make a big difference in your transportation budget.
+Will you drive, fly, or take public transportation to school?
+Will you need to pay to park on-campus?
+Is the campus walkable?
+Do you own a car, or will you need to use busses, subways, or other modes of transportation?
+All of these factors can drastically impact your transportation budget.

-The location of a college or university can also have a big effect on the amount you'll have to spend just to get around.
+The location of a college or university can also have a big effect on transportation costs.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the other hand getting around in a city can be costly, but cities may offer more trains, busses or affordable flights to actually get to school.
-The North Country Community College campus is in a rural setting in New York.
+On the other hand transportation in an urban area can be costly, but there may be more buses, trains and affordable flights to actually get to school.
+The North Country Community College campus is located in a rural area in New York.

 Other Costs

-When estimating your budget for college, don’t forget to take into account personal expenses, like movies, takeouts, furniture or appliances for your dorm or housing, and essentials like laundry detergent, toothpaste and toilet paper.
+When creating a budget for college, be sure to take into account the cost of things like movies, takeouts, furniture or appliances for your dorm or housing, and essentials like laundry detergent, toothpaste and toilet paper.

-Now, let’s do a rundown of all of the costs associated with college, to get a better estimate of how much students can expect to shell out for North Country Community College.
+Now, let’s look at the breakdown of all expenses, to get a better idea of how much students can expect to shell out for North Country Community College.

 What will the cost of attending North Country Community College be?
 Here is a breakdown of tuition and expenses.